Position: Beyond Assistance -- Reimagining LLMs as Ethical and Adaptive Co-Creators in Mental Health Care: SAFE- i : S upportive, A daptive, F air, and E thical I mplementation Guidelines

 \subsection{Real-World Integration: Human-Centered Continuous Monitoring of LLMs}

-\paragraph{Human AI Complementarity Integration} This involves designing systems that specialize tasks based on strengths—AI for data processing and pattern recognition, and humans for empathy and complex decision-making—while ensuring high-risk cases are escalated to human experts \cite{sharma2023human,higgins2023artificial}.
+\paragraph{Human AI Complementarity Integration} This involves designing systems that specialize tasks based on strengths (AI for data processing and pattern recognition, and humans for empathy and complex decision-making—while ensuring high)risk cases are escalated to human experts \cite{sharma2023human,higgins2023artificial}.
 Additionally, AI should reduce cognitive burden through intuitive interfaces and automated workflows \cite{fragiadakis2024evaluating}.

-\paragraph{Personalized Care Orchestration} The system should be adapted to individual needs, providing tailored recommendations, insights, or support \cite{kim2024mindfuldiary}.
+\paragraph{Personalized Care Orchestration} The system should be adapted to individual psychological and emotional needs, providing tailored recommendations, therapeutic insights, or support aligned with the user’s mental health context \cite{kim2024mindfuldiary}.
 The system should also prioritize user trust by being explainable \cite{kerz2023toward,joyce2023explainable}.
-Transparency is critical \cite{stade2024_behavioral_healthcare}; users must be clearly informed about which parts of their care or support are AI-generated, how the LLMs were developed, fine-tuned, and evaluated.
-It is important to clarify whether LLMs used are general-purpose models or explicitly optimized for mental health applications.
+Transparency is critical in digital mental health interventions \cite{stade2024_behavioral_healthcare}; users must be clearly informed about which components of their care or support are AI-generated and how the LLMs were developed, fine-tuned, and evaluated, particularly in relation to clinical safety and emotional appropriateness.
+It is also important to clarify whether the LLMs used are general-purpose models or explicitly optimized for mental health applications, as the latter ensures better alignment with therapeutic goals and reduces risks in vulnerable populations.

 \paragraph{Pilot Program and Safety Net Deployment} Before deploying the system, pilot programs must be conducted to assess safety, ethical considerations, and real-world usability \cite{sallam2023pilot,callahan2024standing,esmaeilzadeh2024challenges}.
 Safeguards such as toxicity detection tools (e.g., LLama Guard \cite{inan2023llamaguard}) and automated high-risk content monitoring should be integrated.
 AI models must be equipped with automated triggers to detect harmful, coercive, or crisis-related content (e.g., suicidal ideation) and escalate cases to human professionals when necessary \cite{sharma2023human,higgins2023artificial,strong2024towards}.
 Without these safety nets, AI-driven mental health support risks unintended harm.